 In 1991, Terry joined his wife as a classroom teacher and moved from Southern California to Wisconsin.
-He currently teaches sixth grade at Kettle Moraine Middle School in Dousman.
-His students have created documentaries that include the history of the Kettle Moraine School District and personal digital stories on everything from responsibility to the three branches of government.
-In 2009, one of Terry’s students was featured at the AHA Film Festival in Southern Illinois.
+He currently teaches social studies at Kettle Moraine Middle School in Dousman.
+His students have created documentaries on a wide range of topics including Responsbilities and Our Three Branches of Government.
+In 2014, one of Terry's students earned the honor of representing Wisconsin at National History Day with a documentary titled Hammurabi's Code, Giving or Taking Rights?

-Terry has traveled across his state and across the country as a speaker to improve our educational system.
-He was honored in 2006 with the Kohl Fellowship Award, in 2007 as Wisconsin's State Teacher of the Year, and in 2011 as Wisconsin's History Teacher of the Year.
+Terry was honored in 2007 as Wisconsin's State Teacher of the Year, and in 2014 was awarded a fellowship with the Lowell Milken Center.
 Terry resides in Oconomowoc, Wisconsin with his wife, Janet, and their three children.

 - 2006 - The General of Progression: The Story of John S. Rockwell